 The naming game has endless potential to trick the unwary into thinking that naming a disease entity and its parts has any necessary relationship to actually curing the disease.
 The name may help or it may hinder.
 In any case, there is no necessary relationship.

 Let me give an example.
 Let us say that there is a holistic doctor that cares nothing about the theories of cancer, lymphoma, Aids, and leukemia.
 However, the vet is an astute observer.
-She notices that the cat’s eyes have no sparkle, the breath is stale, the stools smell rotten, and the cat has no energy.
+She notices that the cat’s or dog’s eyes have no sparkle, the breath is stale, the stools smell rotten, and the pet has no energy.
 Her prescription is to supplement with probiotics, colostrum, a grain free diet, pure water, and other natural supplements to raise vitality.

 Let us take an example at the other end of the therapeutic spectrum: an orthodox vet who knows all the studies, knows the name of every part, and knows the forms of cancerous cells.
 This vet’s extensive laboratory can see down to a sand-grain sized cancer cell.
-The lab can sequence the genes of a cat to see if there is a genetic susceptibility.
+The lab can sequence the genes of a cat and dog to see if there is a genetic susceptibility.
 This vet has a large arsenal of drugs and high tech interventions to treat cancer.
 This vet can medicate with hormones, chemo, radiation, and various surgeries.

-If his cat patients survive this toxic onslaught, their health will never be the same.
+If his cat and dog patients survive this toxic onslaught, their health will never be the same.
 The literature is clear that chemo, radiation, and surgery destroy the health of all the patients.
 Even though this vet knows all the names, all the diagnostic strategies, and all the medications, his outcome is always worse than the holistic vet.
 See the attunement: synthetic chemicals, burning radiation, excising tissue, and the specter of grim prognosis.

 Beware the Wizards of Words.
 It is not about the mumbo jumbo.
 It is about successfully treating cancer, Aids, lymphoma, leukemia and the other so-called incurable diseases with safe, gentle, natural, and time-tested remedies.